sdhar86/react_notes/props.md

 * Whenever state changes, the component will re-render and reflect the new state.

 We can also initiate state with constructor as  follows:

 ```
 class NewPost extends Component {
  constructor(props){
      super(props);
-     state = { counter: 1};
+     this.state = { counter: 1};
  }